 Now Is the Right Time!

-As a parent or someone in a parenting role, you play an essential role in your child’s success.
+As a parent or someone in a parenting role, you play an essential role in your 3-year-old child’s success.
 There are intentional ways to grow a healthy parent-child relationship, and developing feelings of happiness is a great way to do it.

 Happiness, or feeling a sense of joy or well-being, comes through our connection with others and a sense of meaning or purpose in our lives.1 Three- and four-year-olds come to better understand themselves through their interactions with you and other caregivers.
 They are in the process of learning their strengths and limitations, why they feel the way they do, and how they relate to others.
 Many of your child’s joyful and happy experiences will occur within these important relationships.
 Happiness also comes when children feel a sense of meaning and purpose in their lives.
 In the earliest years, this comes through the play and learning that is so critical to your child’s development.
 Parents and those in a parenting role share in this learning and exploration.